avinragh/aspire/README.md

 ### Database

-The app uses PostgreSQL for its database needs.
+<p>The app uses PostgreSQL for its database needs.

 **Credentials**: